c9/docs.c9.io/README.md

 This is the source documentation for the [Cloud9 IDE User Documentation](http://www.nodemanual.org).

-The build system relies on the [Panda-Docs](https://github.com/gjtorikian/panda-docs) Node.js module.n the website.
+The build system relies on the [Panda-Docs](https://github.com/gjtorikian/panda-docs) Node.js module.

 # Running a Build